Exploring the 1969 offshore disaster and ancient natural seeps.

 In the spring following the oil spill, Earth Day was born nationwide.
 “Many consider the publicity surrounding the oil spill a major impetus to the environmental movement,” Clarke said.

-Although the U.S. Environmental Protection Agency will be established the following year – joining several other federal agencies regulating the industry – public opinion turns against offshore exploration.
+The U.S. Environmental Protection Agency was established the following year — combining several other federal agencies regulating the industry as public opinion turned against the petroleum industry and offshore exploration.
 “Images of spilled oil bubbling to the ocean’s surface and covering birds and other wildlife have firmly cemented in much of the public mind that offshore drilling is dangerous,” noted Drew Thornley in Energy & the Environment: Myths & Facts.

 “Thus the means by which the U.S. obtains about 25 percent of the nation’s natural gas production and about 24 percent of its oil production have become, understandably, linked to environmental degradation,” Thornley added.

-According to the National Research Council, natural processes are responsible for more than 60 percent of the petroleum that enters North American ocean waters – and more than 45 percent of the petroleum that enters ocean waters worldwide.
+According to the National Research Council, natural geologic processes are responsible for more than 60 percent of the oil that enters North American ocean waters — accounting for more than 45 percent of the petroleum that enters ocean waters worldwide.